 Often we think of the judgement of God Almighty as something to avoid.
 Thinking of His hand moving or removing to bring/allow horrific consequence isn’t something that allows for peaceful sleep or peaceful thought or peaceful anything.

 But the judgement with which this world is currently overwhelmed is a good thing, I think.
 Of course no one wants their sins – large or small or anywhere in between – being spread all over Twitter, but it gives us all another chance to say what is wrong and what is right.
 It helps us remember that being politically correct is pretty crooked compared to God’s plumb line.
 Even in the church.
 Even in Academia.
 Even in Media.
 Even in Hollywood.
 Even in Congress.
 Even in politics.
 Even in our own lives.

 We don’t often think of judgement and goodness being related, but they are.
 We’re not supposed to stay stuck at judgement.
 It’s a step – a very hard, ugly crumbling step – but a step nevertheless.
+And if a person can scale the riser of pride, they can reach the next step.
 The next beautiful, shining, solid step is repentance.
 Such a good thing.
 A freeing thing.
 I love repentance.
 If we’re willing, judgement can bring us there.* It’s like a reset on the remote.
 Ready . . . click.